 This musical is based on the story of Jesus’ birth as recounted in the gospels.
 Mary and Joseph had a very special love for one another.
-Few could imagine that they did not have conversations about their dreams, hopes, and aspirations.
+Its not hard to imagine that they must have had conversations about their dreams, hopes, and aspirations.
 What young couple does not sit under a starry sky and imagine what their futures will hold.
 Joseph and Mary were no different.
 This musical includes the characters of Mary and Joseph of course, but also the sister (Joannah) that Joseph might well have had, Mary’s parents, Gabriel, and the wonderful Aunt Elizabeth and her adoring husband Zechariah.

 Our story begins with the cast singing the beautiful opening number entitled “A Night of Glory.”
 The opening lyrics set up the story perfectly:

 A star from Heaven shines down upon Him. (cont.)

 Following this [full cast] opening number our story begins in a garden where Mary and her best friend Joannah are having a conversation about Mary’s recent betrothal to Joseph.
 As best of friends they are excited about the possibilities the future holds.
 Joseph soon enters the garden and Joannah exits to leave the “soon to wed” couple alone under the night sky.
 During their conversation Mary sees a falling star and tells Joseph that as a child her mother told her that they were angels being sent to earth on a “special assignment.”
 Mary and Joseph laugh together at the notion thought both are probably wishing in their hearts that such simple things were truly possible.
 Their conversation is light hearted until Joseph finds himself telling Mary why he was attracted to her.
 It was her purity, obedience to God’s law, and love for God the Father that caused him to fall in love.
 The title song to the show (Heaven Came Down) is sung as a duet just before Joseph exits.
 The song is a beautiful duet between this, the most famous couple in the bible.